telerik/teststudio-docs/docs/getting-started/analyze-the-results.md

 ## Execution Log ##

-The <a href="/troubleshooting-guide/troubleshooting-tools-tg/using-the-execution-log" target="_blank">execution log</a> is available in the test view after test execution.
-It contains details about all the steps from the quick execution and you can open it by clicking on the **View Log**.
+The <a href="/troubleshooting-guide/troubleshooting-tools-tg/using-the-execution-log" target="_blank">execution log</a> is available in the test view after a [quick test execution](/general-information/test-execution/quick-execution).
+It contains details about the latest test run and you can open it by clicking on the **View Log** button.

 ## Analyze Test List Results ##